vblanco20-1/vulkan-guide/docs/introduction/vulkan_overview.md

 ## What is Vulkan?

-Vulkan is a multiplatform API (Application Program Interface) created as a successor to OpenGl by the same authors at the Khronos Group.
+Vulkan is a crossplatform API (Application Program Interface), developed by the Khronos Group.
-Vulkan is developed by a committee of GPU vendors and other partners, and the API is a standard that anyone can implement.
+The Vulkan API is a standard for developers to implement in their preferred environment.

-Vulkan is a fresh start that breaks away from the design decisions of OpenGL.
-It is designed for multithreaded high performance applications, and the much more explicit API helps drivers have much less guesswork to do.
-If used right, Vulkan can provide a really high level of performance, low latency, and more consistent frametimes.
+Vulkan is designed for high performance multithreaded applications, and the API helps by allowing the developer to be more explicit which reduce the guesswork performed by the graphics driver.
+Using Vulkan correctly yields high level performance, low latency, and consistent frame times.

 ## When to use Vulkan